tedivm/stash-docs/Drivers.rst

 Sqlite
 ======

-An alternative file based caching backend is the StashSqlite driver.
+An alternative file based caching backend is the Sqlite driver.
 It can use either the PDO or native sqlite extensions, and can use either sqlite2 or sqlite3.

 * *extension*
     Either "pdo" or "sqlite".
 By default PDO is used and it falls back to sqlite, but if specified then only the passed extension will be used and no fallback action will be taken.